ManspergerMichael/MEC-427-Chalenges-1-5/Ch1,2,3/CombinedSmartSystemPlan.markdown

 - **Milestone**: Code detecting water level reliably, logged via serial monitor.

 ### Step 2: Implement Voting Sensor System (Challenge 2, 3-4 Days)

 - **Task**: Expand to three capacitive sensors for voting.
   - Attach alligator clips to CPX pads A1-A3, placed at similar heights in the lower container for redundancy.
   - Insulate each clip’s jaw to prevent shorting; secure to container with tape/3D-printed holder.
   - Program voting logic: If ≥2 clips exceed threshold, set “level reached” flag.
   - Test faults: Disconnect one clip to ensure voting ignores it.
-- **Milestone**: Code and hardware triggering “level reached” via majority vote, with NeoPixel feedback.
+- **Milestone**: Code and hardware triggering "level reached" via majority vote, with NeoPixel feedback.

 ### Step 3: Build and Integrate 3D-Printed Pinch Valve (Challenge 3, 3-4 Days)

 - **Task**: Construct tank and valve, integrate with sensors.
   - **Tank Setup**:
     - Drill 1/4-inch hole in side of 6-inch PVC end cap (~0.5 inches from bottom).